soumikmohianuta/DoodleUINet/README.md

 ## Content

+- [CorrectDrawings](CorrectDrawings) - Contains 10 thousand drawings (we labeled correct) from 16 categories separated by folder of their corresponding categories.
+- [CorrectImages](CorrectImages) - Contains 10 thousand images of drawings (we labeled correct) from 16 categories separated by folder of their corresponding categories.
-- [data.zip](data.zip)  - Contains 11 thousand drawings from 16 categories separated by folder of their corresponding categories.
+- [RawDrawings](RawDrawings)  - Contains 11 thousand drawings (with incorrect drawings) from 16 categories separated by folder of their corresponding categories.
-- [correctedData.zip](correctedData.zip)  - Contains 10 thousand drawings (withour incorrect drawings) from 16 categories separated by folder of their corresponding categories.
+- [RawImages](RawImages)  - Contains 11 thousand images of drawings (with incorrect drawings) from 16 categories separated by folder of their corresponding categories.
 - [PrepareData.py](PrepareData.py) - This python script helps to separate the data into the test and train category.
 - [StrokeToImage.py](StrokeToImage.py) - This script file converts the strokes into an image.
 - [qlabel.txt](qlabel.txt) - Text file contains categories that are going to be included for training.